 In Cambodian society waste pickers are still socially marginalized and not recognized enough for their contribution.
 Waste management problems intersect with poverty and human rights.
 While city centers and popular landmarks are kept tidy, especially because of its benefits for the tourism sector, there is still no systemic and efficient waste management system in Cambodia.

 In Phnom Penh alone, 3,000 tonnes of garbage are generated, of which 600 tonnes of plastic.
-Cintri’s failure of keeping up with the rising trash collection demand has led to a troubled relationship with Phnom Penh city hall.
-In 2017 Meas Pheakdey, spokesperson for the city hall, declared it was “within the rights of citizens not to pay for services they do not deem acceptable, and it is not the government’s concern if the company is not paid.”.
-Cintri in the meantime has been demanding for more funds and more indulgence.
+Cintri’s failure to keep up with the rising trash collection demand has led to a troubled relationship with Phnom Penh city hall.
+In 2017, Meas Pheakdey, spokesperson for the city hall, declared it was “within the rights of citizens not to pay for services they do not deem acceptable, and it is not the government’s concern if the company is not paid.”.
+Cintri in the meantime has been demanding more funds and more indulgence.
 Security on the job is a big issue for Cintri’s employees.
-14 of Cintri’s employees have been killed between 2016 and 2019 and 380 incidents of injury happened since 2016.
+14 of Cintri’s employees have been killed between 2016 and 2019, and 380 incidents of injury happened since 2016.

-To avoid overload and poorism the infamous 1970s build Stung Meanchey landfill was closed in 2009.
+To avoid overload and poorism, the infamous 1970s built Stung Meanchey landfill was closed in 2009.
 Its replacement, the Dangkor landfill, is already filling up.
-Even when being officially denied access to the Dangkor landfill, many informal trash pickers moved from Stung Meanchey to Dangkor, as it was their only viable option for survival.
+Even when officially being denied access to the Dangkor landfill, many informal trash pickers moved from Stung Meanchey to Dangkor, as it was their only viable option for survival.
 Their living conditions deteriorated as their income decreased due to stricter working conditions and increasing living expenses.
-Therefore the ban on trash picking in dumpsites was not effective and rather counterproductive as it hardened the already difficult living conditions of trash pickers.
-Instead they could have been included in the waste management system which would have brought them more stability and integrated them to the formal sector.
+Therefore, the ban on trash picking in dumpsites was not effective and rather counterproductive as it hardened the already difficult living conditions of trash pickers.
+Instead, they could have been included in the waste management system which would have brought them more stability and integrated them into the formal sector.